By Max Fontaine | Police and wildlife reporter

 A town council member echoed those sentiments, under a request for unanimity.

-Municipalities may choose from among lions, tigers, leopards or, for an additional cost, a cheetah.
+Municipalities may choose from among lions, tigers, leopards or, for an additional fee, a cheetah.

-Although the cost of housing a Fee-Line officer is higher than with K-9s, training expense is significantly lower.
+Although the expense of housing a Fee-Line officer is higher than with K-9s, training cost is significantly lower.

 “Those things pretty much are gonna do what they’re gonna do,” McNabb said.

-Fee-Lines also have proven a good way to reduce jail overcrowding.
+Fee-Lines also have been proven to reduce jail overcrowding.
 A recent study showed that, so far, the program has a 100 percent kill rate.